Around one pregnancy in 100 will be given a diagnosis of polyhydramnios or too much amniotic fluid.

 - Problems with baby’s heart rate

-- Birth defects which affect baby’s ability to swallow or kidney function, both regulate the amount of fluid in the uterus
+- Birth defects that affect a baby’s ability to swallow or kidney function, both regulate the amount of fluid in the uterus

 - Rh factor incompatibility, which is a mismatch between the mother’s and baby’s blood